Savory Brie and Pear Puff Pastries

 2 tablespoons maple syrup

-Prepare an egg wash by beating one egg yolk with water until thoroughly combined.
-Set aside.
+4. Prepare an egg wash by beating one egg yolk with water until thoroughly combined; set aside.

-Remove thawed puff pastry from refrigerator.
+5. Remove thawed puff pastry from refrigerator.
 Place pastry on a lightly floured surface.
 Roll dough into a uniform square shape and cut into 4 equal-sized squares.
 Place squares on a large rimmed baking sheet lined with parchment paper.
-Dock (pierce with a fork) the center of each pastry square and place in the freezer while preparing the apple mixture.
+Pierce the center of each pastry square with a fork and place in the freezer while preparing the apple mixture.

-Remove prepared puff pastry from freezer and spoon ¼ of the apple mixture into the center of each square.
-Fold each corner toward the middle of the square to “close” the pastry, taking care to leave a couple of openings to vent.
+7. Remove prepared puff pastry from freezer and spoon ¼ of the apple mixture into the center of each square.
+Fold each corner toward the middle of the square to close the pastry, taking care to leave a couple of openings to vent.

-Brush puff pastry with egg wash and sprinkle with additional cinnamon if desired.
+8. Brush puff pastry with egg wash and sprinkle with additional cinnamon if you wish.

 5-Ingredient Chewy Coconut Macaroons